Tongva: Colonization and the mission period (1769–1834)

 Entire villages were baptized and indoctrinated into the mission system with devastating results.
 For example, from 1788 to 1815, natives of the village of Guaspet were baptized at San Gabriel.
 Proximity to the missions created mass tension for Native Californians, which initiated "forced transformations in all aspects of daily life, including manners of speaking, eating, working, and connecting with the supernatural."
 As stated by scholars John Dietler, Heather Gibson, and Benjamin Vargas, "Catholic enterprises of proselytization, acceptance into a mission as a convert, in theory, required abandoning most, if not all, traditional lifeways."
-Various strategies of control were implemented to retain control, such as use of violence, segregation by age and gender, and using new converts as instruments of control over others.
+Various strategies of control were implemented to retain control, such as the use of violence, segregation by age and gender, and using new converts as instruments of control over others.
 For example, Mission San Gabriel's Father Zalvidea punished suspected shamans "with frequent flogging and by chaining traditional religious practitioners together in pairs and sentencing them to hard labor in the sawmill."
 A missionary during this period reported that three out of four children died at Mission San Gabriel before reaching the age of 2.
 Nearly 6,000 Tongva lie buried in the grounds of the San Gabriel Mission.
 Carey McWilliams characterized it as follows: "the Franciscan padres eliminated Indians with the effectiveness of Nazis operating concentration camps...."

 There is much evidence of Tongva resistance to the mission system.
-Many individuals returned to their village at time of death.
+Many individuals returned to their village at the time of death.
 Many converts retained their traditional practices in both domestic and spiritual contexts, despite the attempts by the padres and missionaries to control them.
 Traditional foods were incorporated into the mission diet and lithic and shell bead production and use persisted.
-More overt strategies of resistance such as refusal to enter the system, work slowdowns, abortion and infanticide of children resulting from rape, and fugitivism were also prevalent.
+More overt strategies of resistance such as refusal to enter the system, work slowdowns, abortion and infanticide of children resulting from rape, and fugiti were also prevalent.
 Five major uprisings were recorded at Mission San Gabriel alone.
-Two late-eighteenth century rebellions against the mission system were led by Nicolás José, who was an early convert who had two social identities: "publicly participating in Catholic sacraments at the mission but privately committed to traditional dances, celebrations, and rituals."
+Two late-eighteenth-century rebellions against the mission system were led by Nicolás José, who was an early convert who had two social identities: "publicly participating in Catholic sacraments at the mission but privately committed to traditional dances, celebrations, and rituals."
 He participated in a failed attempt to kill the mission's priests in 1779 and organized eight foothill villages in a revolt in October 1785 with Toypurina, who further organized the villages, which "demonstrated a previously undocumented level of regional political unification both within and well beyond the mission."
 However, divided loyalties among the natives contributed to the failure of the 1785 attempt as well as mission soldiers being alerted of the attempt by converts or neophytes.